 Pioneering CCP Transparency Series

-With the latest disclosure, published with an agreed three-month delay, Eurex Clearing now begins a series of commentary to highlight key trends, discuss current topics and to shed some light on selected data points.
+With the disclosure for Q4/2016, Eurex Clearing began a series of commentary to highlight key trends, discuss current topics and shed some light on selected data points.
+The current note is the fifth part of the series and contains key highlights for the fourth quarter of 2017 regarding the investment policy of Eurex Clearing.